Employee Benefits & Policies

 Equal Benefits

-• Facility provides healthcare benefits to domestic partners of employees
+• Provides healthcare benefits to domestic partners of employees

-• Facility’s FMLA-equivalent benefit allows employees to take unpaid, job-protected family and medical leave to care for domestic partners as well as the children of a domestic partner, regardless of biological or adoptive status
+• Provides FMLA-equivalent benefits that allow employees to take family and medical leave to care for domestic partners and the children of a domestic partner, regardless of biological or adoptive status

-• NEW -- Facility has an LGBTQ+ inclusive paid family leave policy that allows paid time off to care for domestic partners as well as the children of a domestic partner, regardless of biological or adoptive status and parental leave policies that do not exclude non-birth parents and do not discriminate in access to benefits based on sex, sexual orientation, gender identity and marital status
+• Have a LGBTQ+ inclusive paid, long-term family leave policy that allows paid time off to care for domestic partners as well as the children of a domestic partner, regardless of biological or adoptive status and parental leave policies that do not exclude non-birth parents and do not discriminate in access to benefits based on sex, sexual orientation, gender identity and marital status

-• Facility’s bereavement leave benefit includes the event of the death of a domestic partner or the partner’s immediate family
+• Provides bereavement leave benefit that includes the event of the death of a domestic partner or the partner’s immediate family

-• NEW -- Facility provides employees with an LGBTQ+ benefits guide upon hire and annually during open enrollment OR organization provides access to a benefits concierge service with an LGBTQ+ specialty
+• Provides employees with an LGBTQ+ benefits guide upon hire and annually during open enrollment OR organization provides access to a benefits concierge service with an LGBTQ+ specialty

 Additional support for LGBTQ+ employees

-• REVISED -- Facility adopts written gender transition guidelines documenting supportive policies and practices on issues pertinent to a workplace gender transition with a minimum of supportive restroom, dress code and documentation guidance
+• Have written gender transition guidelines documenting supportive policies and practices on issues pertinent to a workplace gender transition with a minimum of supportive restroom, dress code and documentation guidance

-• Facility officially recognizes an LGBTQ+ employee resource group
+• Have an officially recognized an LGBTQ+ employee resource group

-• Facility’s diversity & inclusion office, diversity council or working group focused on employee diversity specifically includes LGBTQ+ diversity as part of its mission
+• Have a diversity & inclusion office, diversity council or working group focused on employee diversity specifically includes LGBTQ+ diversity as part of its mission

-• Anonymous employee engagement or climate surveys allow employees the option to identify as LGBTQ+
+• Conducts an anonymous employee engagement or climate surveys allow employees the choice to identify as LGBTQ+

-• Anonymous employee engagement or climate surveys include question(s) related to LGBTQ+ concerns
+• The anonymous employee engagement or climate surveys include specific question(s) related to LGBTQ+ concerns.

 • Confidential human resources information system (HRIS) captures sexual orientation and/or gender identity (if voluntarily disclosed) along with other demographic information such as race and gender

-• Facility commemorates an LGBTQ+ Awareness Day for employees at the facility
+• Commemorates an LGBTQ+ Awareness Day for employees at the facility

-• Facility has openly LGBTQ+ people serving in high-level visible leadership positions
+• Have openly LGBTQ+ people serving in high-level visible leadership positions

 The question in this subsection is scored independently and must be met in order to attain Leader status.

-Equal health coverage for transgender individuals for medically necessary care.
+Equal health coverage for gender diverse individuals for medically necessary care.
 Baseline coverage MUST include the following items:

 • Mental health benefits